 Awards

-For more information on the eligibility criteria, the selection process, and the public vote, you can access our Award Methodology.
+For more information on the eligibility criteria, the selection process and the public vote, you can access our award methodology.

 With the support of the Siemens Integrity Initiative.